Preview Environments

 Render’s preview environments solve this problem by automatically creating a fresh copy of your production environment (including services, databases, and environment groups) on every pull request, so you can test your changes with confidence without affecting staging or relying on devops teams to create and destroy infrastructure.

-A preview environment creates new instances of the services/databases defined in your Blueprint, they do not copy any data from existing services.
+A preview environment creates new instances of the services/postgresql defined in your Blueprint, they do not copy any data from existing services.
 If you need to run any initial setup (e.g. seeding the database) you can use Preview Environment Initialization.

 Render keeps your preview environments up to date on every commit and automatically destroys them when the original pull request is merged or closed.
 You can also set up an expiry time to automatically clean up preview environments after a period of inactivity.